-- except as indicated for exempt signs.

-viii)Freestanding signs shall not obscure any fire fighting appliance, including but not limited to fire hydrants, fire connections, etc.
+- vi) Commercial messages which identify, advertise, or attract attention to a business, product, service, or event or activity sold, existing, or offered elsewhere than upon the same property where the sign is displayed are expressly prohibited, except as indicated for exempt signs. - vii) Sign design are established in the text for each sign type of the following pages. - viii) Freestanding signs shall not obscure any fire fighting appliance, including but not limited to fire hydrants, fire connections, etc.